 You’ll have the chance to redeem miles on United and with partner carriers through a normal search on its front page.
-Simply check the box next to Search for Award Travel.
+Simply check the box next to Book with miles.

 United is a part of the Star Alliance, and it also partners with a few other airlines outside of any alliances.
 This means you have lots of options for turning your United miles into award tickets on a variety of carriers and flights all around the world.